AlexSmith11/Fallout4CharacterGen/README.md

 The second way, perks, are much more specific and can be assigned to characters throughout the playthrough with skill points.
 These skill points are given to the player whenever a character levels up.
+For example, if the character is level 18, they will have had 18 points to spend on perks.